andreavolpato/testalab_website/README.md

 The laboratory is lead by Prof. Ilaria Testa and located at the Science for Life Laboratory (scilifelab.se).

 This is the most recent version of the website, realised in 2021.

+To get started have a look at the /info folder.